Our CEO’s take on Apple’s App Store payment policies, and their impact on our relationship with our customers

 Apple, please just give your developers the choice!
 Let us bill our own customers through our own systems, so we can help them with extensions, refunds, discounts, or whatever else our own way.
 It’s our business, not your business.
 And Phil Schiller’s suggestion that we should raise prices on iOS customers to make up for Apple’s added margin is antitrust gold.

-CEO, Basecamp, the makers of HEY
+CEO, 37signals, the makers of HEY

 Read stories from the press about this issue